gmetais/unusedjs/README.md

 ## What's next with this tool?

 For the moment it's just a quick proof of concept.
-Tell me if the tool is ineresting, because here are some ideas for the future:
+Tell me if the tool is interesting, because here are some ideas for the future:
 - automatically make the measures on domContentLoaded, domContentLoadedEnd and domComplete (can help defer scripts after the critical path).
 - automatic launch in PhantomJS configured with the proxy.
+- a service worker that does this automatically (on localhost).

 ## Author

 Gaël Métais.
+I'm a webperf freelance.
+Follow me on Twitter [@gaelmetais](https://twitter.com/gaelmetais), I tweet mostly about Web Performances.

-I'm a webperf freelance based in Paris.
-If you understand French, you can visit [my website](http://www.gaelmetais.com).
+If you understand French, you can visit [my website](http://www.gaelmetais.com) (will be soon in English too).